Consensys/ethsigner/docs/Reference/EthSigner-CLI.md

 ### timeout

 Timeout in seconds for requests to the Hashicorp Vault server.
+Default is 10.

 ```bash tab="Syntax"
 --timeout=<timeout>